 - Walking meditation

-This is one of the most effective meditation for pain relief.
-When done regularly, meditation can offer a natural relief for chronic and acute pain.
+This can be an effective meditation for pain relief.
 When walking, just focus your attention on the movement of your feet and legs, or on the sensations of your feet stepping one in front of the other.
-Be aware of your body as it is moving through space.
-You can also concentrate on different body movements, such as your arms swinging lightly as you walk.
-Notice the varying sensations moving through your body.
-A lot of hidden feelings and emotions can be felt by the simple act of walking meditation.
+Be aware of your body as it moves through space.
+You can also concentrate on other body movements, such as your arms swinging lightly as you walk.
+Notice the different sensations moving through your body.
+A lot of hidden feelings and emotions can come to light through the simple act of walking meditation.